alichtman/stronghold/README.md

 1. Firewall

     + Enable Firewall?
-This helps protect your Mac from being attacked over the internet by viruses and worms.
+    	- This helps protect your Mac from being attacked over the internet by viruses and worms.
+    + Enable Logging?
-        - Enable Logging?
-If there is an infection, logs are helpful for determining the source.
+    	- If there is an infection, logs are helpful for determining the source.
+    + Enable Stealth Mode?
-        - Enable Stealth Mode?
-If enabled, your Mac will not respond to network discovery attempts with ICMP ping requests, and will not answer connection attempts made from closed TCP and UDP networks.
+    	- If enabled, your Mac will not respond to network discovery attempts with ICMP ping requests, and will not answer connection attempts made from closed TCP and UDP networks.

 2. System Protection

     + Enable Gatekeeper?
-Protect against malware by enforcing code signing and verifying downloaded applications before letting them to run.
+    	- Protect against malware by enforcing code signing and verifying downloaded applications before letting them to run.
     + Prevent automatic software whitelisting?
     + Disable Captive Portal Assistant and force login through browser on untrusted networks?
-Captive Portal could be triggered and direct you to a malicious site WITHOUT any user interaction.
+    	- On an untrusted network, Captive Portal could be triggered and direct you to a malicious site WITHOUT any user interaction.

 3. User Metadata Storage

     + Clear language modeling data?
-This includes user spelling and suggestion data.
+    	- This includes user spelling and suggestion data.
     + Disable language modeling data collection?
     + Clear QuickLook metadata?
     + Clear Downloads metadata?